hanspinckaers/zap.nvim/README.md

 **Requires Neovim nightly**

+> [!NOTE]
-**Note: zap.nvim is (heavily) inspired by `epo.nvim`, but has evolved into a fast and typo-resistant completion plugin.
+> zap.nvim is heavily inspired by [`epo.nvim`](https://github.com/nvimdev/epo.nvim), but has evolved into a fast and typo-resistant completion plugin.
 It supports multiple LSPs per buffer.
-However, it currently does not support snippets or provide additional info.**
+However, it currently does not support snippets or provide additional info.

 ## Usage